-2017-2018 was the year of Tier III turmoil and turnover.
-The year of collapse and a banner year for the Death Pool here on TJHN.
-Without further adieu;
+2018-2019 was another year of Tier III trouble.
+The year of massive collapse and a banner year for the Death Pool here on TJHN.
+Once again, we expect this trend to continue as long as league leaders continue to expand this ridiculously over saturated market.

 The criteria that was used in rating these seven leagues, was how do teams within the leagues compare when developing players who move on to the NHL, NCAA, USHL, NAHL, and Canada Junior A hockey programs.
 The size of the league as in number of teams was also taken into account for depth of player talent throughout the league.
 The level of promotion of commitments was also taken into account for this particular rating.